Budapest Travel Guide

 Budapest is a city for all to enjoy.
-Budapest can be a romantic getaway for two, a memorable experience for music or opera fundis, fun for families, fascinating for sightseers, or a rocking time for festival goers.
+It can provide a romantic getaway for two, a memorable experience for music or opera fundis, fun for families, fascinating fodder for sightseers, or a rocking time for festival goers.

 Best time to visit Budapest

 Summer (between April and September) is undoubtedly the best time for a Budapest holiday, when long days are generally sunny and warm, albeit with a little uncomfortable humidity.
 Snow is common in winter.
 Most choose their time to travel to Budapest to coincide with one of the major events, like the Sziget rock festival or Formula 1 Grand Prix in August, or the Summer Classical Music Festival.
 Read more on Budapest's Climate and Weather.

 -Visit the Royal Palace on the top of the famous Castle Hill.